cesko/cmake_project/README.md

 ### Unit Tests

 VS Code can provide a UI for unit tests using the *Test Explorer UI* extension.
 It provides a *Testing*-tab giving an overview about your test-cases and their status, as allows running and even debugging all or single tests.
-It can be used with different testing frameworks, however, in this example, Boost.Tests are used.
+It can be used with different testing frameworks, however, in this example, Check2 are used.

+Compared to *Boost.Tests*, Check2 appears much better supported in VS Code through extension. *However there is an alternative branch using Boost*.

 You will need the following extensions:
  - Test Explorer UI
- - Boost.Test Explorer with debug
+ - C++ TestMate
  - CMake Test Explorer (maybe)

 In order wo work correctly, the extension must be correctly cofnigured: In `.vscode/settings.json` set the parameter
 ```
-    "boost-test-adapter.testExecutable": "build/test/foo_tests"
+    "test.executables": "build/test/tests"
 ```
 to point to your test executable.